alexec/test-double-deps-with-spring/README.md

 Partial Fake
 ---
 A fake is an implementation that takes "short-cuts", e.g. an in memory database.
 Some of the interfaces we rely on have a large number of methods, but we only use a minority of them.
-How can we create a class that implements a subset of the methods we need?
+How can we create a class that implements a subset of the methods we need, and automatically return default (dummy) values for those we don't need?
 An abstract class will allow us to do that.
 Here's our interface:

 ~~~java
 public interface Example {